Royal Air Force

 Operational service includes Belize, Falkland Islands, Northern Ireland, Bosnia, Kosovo, The Gulf, Iraq and Afghanistan in a variety of command, staff and advisory positions.
 His military education includes an MA (Kings London), the Royal College of Defence Studies (RCDS), UK Higher Command and Staff College (HCSC), the Op modules of the US Capstone and Pinnacle programmes and attendance at the NATO Steadfast Pinnacle course.
 He is a Companion of the Chartered Management Institute, recently relinquished the position of senior mentor to the RAF’s OF5 Leadership Development Programme and is the Service vice president of RAFA Overseas.

-Stacey was awarded an MBE for services in Indonesia, a QCVS for Op DESERT FOX, was appointed a Companion of the Order of Bath in 2011 and was awarded Knight Commander of the Most Excellent Order of the British Empire in 2017.
-Overseas awards include the Bundeswehr cross in gold.
+Sir Graham was awarded an MBE for services in Indonesia, a QCVS for Op DESERT FOX, was appointed a Companion of the Order of Bath in 2011, and became a Knight Commander of the Most Excellent Order of the British Empire in 2017.
+Overseas awards include the Gold Cross of Honour of the Bundeswehr.
 His partner, Maria Stuttaford, is an academic specialising in the right to health.
 He has two adult children.
-His interests include cycling, walking, squash, cooking and rugby and he is involved with a number of Service charities.
+His interests include cycling, walking, racquetball, squash, cooking and rugby and he is involved with a number of Service charities.

 Sir Graham took up post as Chief of Staff NATO Allied Command Transformation in Norfolk, Va. in December 2015.